EttusResearch/uhd/host/docs/usrp2.rst

 Comparative features list
 ------------------------------------------------------------------------

+**Hardware Capabilities:**
  * 1 transceiver card slot
+ * External PPS reference input
+ * External 10 MHz reference input
+ * MIMO cable shared reference
+ * Fixed 100 MHz clock rate
+ * Internal GPSDO option (N2x0 only)

+**FPGA Capabilities:**
  * 2 RX DDC chains in FPGA
  * 1 TX DUC chain in FPGA
  * Timed commands in FPGA (N2x0 only)
  * Timed sampling in FPGA
-* External PPS reference
-* External 10MHz reference
-* MIMO cable shared reference
-* Fixed 100 MHz clock rate
-* Internal GPSDO option (N2x0 only)
-* sc8 and sc16 sample modes
+ * 16-bit and 8-bit sample modes (sc8 and sc16)

+   * Up to 25 MHz of RF BW with 16-bit samples
+   * Up to 50 MHz of RF BW with 8-bit samples

 ------------------------------------------------------------------------
 Load the Images onto the SD card (USRP2 only)
 ------------------------------------------------------------------------
 **Warning!**
-Use **usrp2_card_burner.py** with caution.
+Use **usrp2_card_burner** with caution.
 If you specify the wrong device node, you could overwrite your hard drive.
 Make sure that **--dev=** specifies the SD card.

 **Warning!**